 Blessed thistle is not strictly speaking a food as it cannot be eaten, but the herb has been used in medicines since the Middle Ages, when it was used as a cure for sufferers of bubonic plague.
 It is nowadays used to flush out excess water from the body, and as a herbal remedy to increase milk supply.

 Although all of these foods and herbs may help increase milk supply, they will not correct poor supply problems caused by a poor latch or restricted feeding.
-Always consult a doctor, midwife or breastfeeding counselor first to get advice on technique and feeding patterns.
+Always consult a doctor, midwife or breastfeeding counsellor first to get advice on technique and feeding patterns.